 It’s Pride Month!
 What better way to kick it off than with a bunch of photos of a delightful queer Vancouver family.
-This couple met me at Trout Lake a few weeks ago with the spitfire of a three-year-old and a still-fresh babe, and I had a great time running around in the sand.
+This couple met me at Trout Lake with their spitfire of a three-year-old and a still-fresh babe, and we had a great time running around in the sand.

 Queer Families on Film

 Pride is also an excellent time to talk about how queer people, families and couples especially in my line of work, are portrayed and talked about.
 So much of what I see as far as queer representation in photography tends toward the white, cisgender and otherwise normative gays.
 I’m grateful for seeing these gays on social media in my fellow photographers’ feeds, and I know queer photographers have put a lot of time and energy and love creating space for themselves and for us, and creating that visibility.

 It also can start to feel like the world only wants to see us if we look just like everyone else (queers can where white wedding dresses too!
 Have 2.5 kids! etc).
 Because of that, I think it bears repeating that we have further to go than #LoveIsLove.

 Love is love flattens out the things that make queers and our families special.
 Difference is part of what makes our lives beautiful and unique, and I don’t think we have to get rid of difference to find acceptance.

 Same-Same, but Different